Michael Cohen says Trump 2024 run would ‘destroy the great grift’

 Cohen, a former personal attorney for Trump, has repeatedly said that he does not believe Trump will ultimately run for president, despite the former president suggesting that he will.

 “It would destroy the great grift.
-If he runs, all the money would then have to go into a campaign fund, people would have to start expressing who they are and it becomes listed,” Cohen told MSNBC’a Ali Velshi.
+If he runs, all the money would then have to go into a campaign fund.
+People would have to start expressing who they are, and it becomes listed,” Cohen told MSNBC’s Ali Velshi.
 “They don’t want that anymore than he wants that.”

-Cohen added that through a Political Action Committee (PAC), Trump has “total discretion” over ninety cents out of every dollar.
+Cohen added that through a PAC, Trump has “total discretion” over 90 cents out of every dollar.

 “His insatiable need for attention is one reason he continues to flaunt this disingenuous 2024 run,” Cohen told Insider last September.
 “The other is he’s making more money doing that than anything he has ever done before.”